 A motorboat operator transports passengers or products by boat on a small scale.
-They also operate smaller vessels for tourism-based businesses such as water-based tours, fishing or diving trips, or shuttle services.
-Some motorboat operators even patrol a harbor or other little bodies of water.
+Additionally, they operate smaller vessels for tourism-based businesses such as water-based tours, fishing or diving trips, or shuttle services.
+Some motorboat operators also patrol a harbor or other little bodies of water.
+Next, watch the following video to learn what a motorboat operator does.

 How to Become a Motorboat Operator